medovina/llm4code-2024-recodex/README.md

 * An account at OpenAI for querying GPT-3.5 and GPT-4.
 * An account in Google Cloud for querying Codey.
 * An account at replicate.com for querying Code Llama.
 (Alternately you could modify the code here so that it queries Code Llama somewhere else.)
-* Access to the ReCodEx system for evaluating solutions.
-You could attempt to run your own instance of ReCodEx, though setting it up will be complicated.
+* Access to the AnonSys system for evaluating solutions.
+You could attempt to run your own instance of AnonSys, though setting it up will be complicated.
 If you want to access our instance, contact the authors and we can discuss it.

 To regenerate our results, delete the "results" and "solutions" directories, then run